ayushi-24git/pipeline-trivy-tekton/README.md

 <h1>
-Pipeline-trivy
+Pipeline-trivy-tekton

 </h1>
 This repository demonstrates Trivy, a vulnerability management tool for images and containers.
 It uses Tekton pipeline under the hood.

-The repo contains a single task for scanning an image or a repository through Trivy.
+This repository contains a single task for scanning an image or a repository through Trivy.
 First, user is asked to choose between image and repo, whichever is to be scanned.
 Then a suitable image/repo link is given as a parameter.
 Further working of Trivy can be understood [here](https://rastogee-ayushi.medium.com/trivy-keep-your-artifacts-vulnerability-free-6dce292134e5).

 ## Setting up cluster
 Set up a cluster using minikube by doing a minikube start.